wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/how-build-model-driven-app/includes/04-design-of-model-driven-apps.md

 For example, in a fundraiser application you might want to have an account form that includes fundraising details such as tax exemption status.
-However, in another application like an innovation application, your account from would not need those fields so you might have a version of the form where those fields are not included.
+However, in another application like an innovation application, your account from wouldn't need those fields so you might have a version of the form where those fields are not included.

 ![Model-driven app in play mode.](../media/fundraiser-app-designer-manage-forms.png)

 You can include multiple forms and views per table.
-For example, in the screenshot below, we are including multiple views to help manage donations.
+For example, in the screenshot below, we're including multiple views to help manage donations.
 If you do not select any view or forms, the system will assume that you want to include all items.

 ![Selecting views in Model-driven app.](../media/fundraiser-app-designer-select-views.png)